-Employees (permanent or temporary, full-time or part-time) are prohibited from engaging in the unlawful manufacture, distribution, dispensing, possession, or use of controlled substances on the College premises, in vehicles provided by Providence College, at any worksite or location at which College duties are being performed by employees, or as part of any other College activities.
-Violations of this policy constitute grounds for immediate termination.
-Common examples of controlled substances, as defined by law, are cocaine, marijuana, methamphetamines, and heroin.
-Drugs and substances that may be used and abused include, among others, alcohol, pain killers, sedatives, stimulants and tranquilizers.
-Employees under the influence of drugs or alcohol that impairs judgment or performance while on campus or on College business will be subject to discipline up to and including termination.
-Employees are required to notify the Office of Human Resources of any criminal conviction for a drug offense.
+All members of the Providence College community are prohibited from engaging in the unlawful manufacture, distribution, dispensation, possession or use of illegal drugs, controlled substances, or alcohol on any College premises, in vehicles provided by Providence College, or at any worksite or location at which the activity or event is sponsored by Providence College.
+Common examples of controlled substances, as defined by local, state, and/or federal law, are cocaine, marijuana, methamphetamines, and heroin.
+Other drugs and substances that may be used and abused include, among others, alcohol, opioids, sedatives, stimulants and tranquilizers.